fredrik-bakke/agda-unimath/src/structured-types/dependent-globular-diagrams.lagda.md

   source-dependent-inverse-sequential-diagram-dependent-globular-diagram :
     dependent-inverse-sequential-diagram l2
-      ( source-inverse-sequential-diagram-globular-diagram A)
+      ( source-diagram-globular-diagram A)
   source-dependent-inverse-sequential-diagram-dependent-globular-diagram =
     ( family-dependent-globular-diagram A B ,
       source-map-dependent-globular-diagram A B)

   target-dependent-inverse-sequential-diagram-dependent-globular-diagram :
     dependent-inverse-sequential-diagram l2
-      ( target-inverse-sequential-diagram-globular-diagram A)
+      ( target-diagram-globular-diagram A)
   target-dependent-inverse-sequential-diagram-dependent-globular-diagram =
     ( family-dependent-globular-diagram A B ,
       target-map-dependent-globular-diagram A B)